 When the mystery reveals the internal beauty in the piece, this is what pulls me forward...
 Leads me into the unknown, embracing and grappling with whatever comes up.
 I move through the materials to express myself and find my own visual language.

 Amanda Pierce as an Artist and Teacher

 Now residing in Gatineau, Canada, Amanda has independently improved her craft through her love of learning.
-She has been mentored by phenomenal artists in both United States and Canada.
+Presently a resident artist and teacher at La Fab sur Mill in Chelsea Quebec, represented by the Santini gallery in Ottawa, she is a member of the International Encaustic Society, National Capital Network of Sculptors and also an accredited level four Powertex instructor.
 As an artist who thinks outside the box and believes we are all artists of the soul, Amanda has been honing and honoring her artistic gifts since her childhood.
 True to her Indigenous roots, Amanda derives her inspiration from her connection to nature which is then interpreted through her heart.
 Through encaustic and mixed mediums, she captures the intensity, fluidity and texture of the natural world in her art and allows it to tell its story.

 What Is Encaustic you ask?
 Encaustic is a Greek word meaning “to heat or burn in”.
 Heat is used throughout the process, from melting the natural beeswax and dammar resin (crystallized tree sap).
 The medium can be used alone for its transparency or adhesive qualities or used pigmented.
 Pigments may be added to the medium.
 The medium is melted and applied with a brush or any tool the artist wishes to create from.
 Each layer is then reheated to fuse it to the previous layer.

-Amanda's artworks has been sold throughout North America.
+Amanda's artworks has been sold and exhibited throughout North America.